 - Property - refurbishment, maintenance and letting of Partnership property

-- Development – oversees the future direction of the Partnership and relations with the community.
+- Strategic Development – oversees the future direction of the Partnership, relations with the community and staffing matters.

 Our Memorandum and Articles of association for being a company limited by guarantee make provision for a membership of the Haltwhistle Partnership.
 This group plays a very important “critical friend” role.
-They meet 4 times a year (the AGM is one of these meetings) to look at the progress and future plans and to have an involvement and input into the work that is going on.
+They meet once a year at the AGM to look at the progress and future plans and to have an involvement and input into the work that is going on.
 Membership does not cost anything unless the partnership is declared bankrupt in which case a member is liable to pay the maximum price of £1.00.
 If you are interested in becoming a member then please contact the office on (01434) 321242.

-The partnership currently has 3 part-time members of staff, an Officer, an Administrator and a cleaner.
+The partnership currently has 2 part-time members of staff, an Administrator and a cleaner.

 Our formal constitution is the Memorandum and Articles of Association mentioned above.
 The stated objectives within these documents are the standard charitable objectives which enable us to register as a charity as well as company limited by guarantee.
 This structure gives trustees a greater level of protection as the company is a legal entity, so they cannot be held liable as individuals.

-This plan identifies a range of actions and targets aimed at improving the quality of life for both today and tomorrows generations by promoting an appropriate balance between economic, social and environmental well-being.
-Copies are available from the office and to be available on our website www.haltwhistle.org in the very near future.
+This plan identifies a range of actions and targets aimed at improving the quality of life for both today and tomorrow's generations by promoting an appropriate balance between economic, social and environmental well-being.
+Copies of the current plan are available on request.

 Our priorities are based on evidence of local need.
 This comes from consultation and involvement of local people, examining local, district, county, regional and national plans and trends and input from a variety of organizations and agencies that have a remit for this area.
 These are brought together in the Action Plan for a Sustainable Community for endorsement by all parties.